Omen296/DS10_Capstone_NLP/shiny/NexTextHelp.md

 * Trained on 90% of Corpus (random sampling)
 * Dictionary pruned to 95% of language coverage (20,205 words; only N-Grams containing these words are included)
-* N-Grams generated including stopwords, probabilities based on basic relative frequency of N-Gram vs. N-1 Prefix
+* N-Grams generated including stopwords, probabilities based on relative frequency of N-Gram vs. N-1 Prefix
 * N-Grams with frequency 1 discarded
 * Top 5 (highest probability) N-Grams for each N=1:5 retained in dataset
 * Prediction function returns data table with all matches up to UI limit; longer N-Gram matches take precedence